-Students have a responsibility to ensure that their actions as members of school clubs and groups meet the standards that have been set by the school administration.
+as members of school clubs and groups meet the standards

-Students have a responsibility to educate themselves as to the qualities needed for leadership and choose officers who have those qualities.
+Students have a responsibility to educate themselves as to Consultation with faculty advisors of school-approved the qualities needed for leadership and choose officers who have those qualities.

 Students who hold office have a responsibility to learn how to do their jobs, support the goals of the group that elected them, and to treat other members of the group fairly.